EDePasquale/DoubletDecon/README.md

 * Decon_called_freq = percentage of doublets called in each cluster by deconvolution analysis.
 * Final_doublets_groups = new groups file containing only doublets.
 * Final_nondoublets_groups = new groups file containing only non doublets.

-# More Information #

-See our [bioRxiv](https://www.biorxiv.org/content/early/2018/07/08/364810) for more information on DoubletDecon.